jeremiahjthomas/SpotiSort/README.md

-# Spotify Playlist Color Analyzer
+# Spotify Playlist Color Sorter - SpotiSort

 This Python script analyzes the colors of album covers in a Spotify playlist and displays the dominant colors along with the closest rainbow color for each track.